 Chicago and Dallas/Ft.
 Worth Child Custody Lawyers

 When getting divorced and children are involved, it is of the utmost importance that both parties come together to decide on fair and reasonable child custody arrangements.
 In these situations, it is the children’s wellbeing that matters most.
 It can be extremely difficult for parents to put their differences aside when in the middle of a divorce, but it is important this is done for the sake of the children.
-At Toro Law, our family and child custody lawyers not only have an extensive background in family law, but we understand how judges make the tough decisions in child custody cases.
+At Toro Law Office, our family and child custody lawyers not only have an extensive background in family law, but we understand how judges make the tough decisions in child custody cases.
 We know that child custody matters can be extremely emotional and gut-wrenching for everyone involved, which is why we are here to guide you through the decision-making process.

 Our lawyers know how important it is to protect the best interests of your children when facing complicated family law issues.
 Whether you are going through a divorce or need help with a parenting plan, we can help.
 We are fluent in English and Spanish and will explain what your options are, and what can be done to protect your rights and your children’s best interests.